risc0/risc0/website/api/zkvm/profiling.md

 web interface.
 :::

+## Inline Functions

+Your compiler may end up inlining a lot of functions which can make it difficult to see what is going on in the profile sometimes.
+If you have compiled your program with debug symbols you can enable inline function tracking in the profiler by setting `RISC0_PPROF_ENABLE_INLINE_FUNCTIONS=yes`.
+This will make the profile more detailed, but it comes at a cost of slowing down the profiler.

 [^1]: Here "sampling" is in quotes because the profiler actually captures the call
     stack at every cycle of program execution.
 Capturing a call stack on every cycle of execution is not done in most programs on physical CPUs for a few